 2. Alpe d’Huez, France

 Alpe d’Huez is a bustling resort that attracts visitors all year round.
-It is a particularly appealing destination because the location of the main town, in the centre of the Oisans region in the French Alps, gives access to summer and winter.
+It is a particularly appealing destination because the location of the main town, in the center of the Oisans region in the French Alps, gives access to summer and winter.
 Visitors have many days of sunshine, which is why the area is also called ‘l’ Isle du Soleil’ or The Island of the Sun.
 A variety of accommodation is available, and those who do not wish to stay in a hotel may feel more at home in one of the chalets or apartments.
 The destination also considers the ability of all skiers and snowboarders, the beginners and families will find the location appealing.
 Special events happen during the summer and winter seasons, including the Tour de France and motor racing on ice.

 3. Cortina d’Ampezzo, Italy